 How can I prevent complications of diabetes?

 You can prevent or delay complications by:

 Getting treated for problems such as high blood pressure High Blood Pressure Each heart beat pushes blood through your arteries.
 Arteries are the blood vessels that carry blood from your heart to your body.
 Blood pressure is the pressure of blood in your arteries.
 Without... read more or high cholesterol High Cholesterol Cholesterol is a type of fat.
 Fats are also called lipids.
-Your body uses cholesterol to build important parts of cells and to make certain digestive juices.
-Your body needs cholesterol.
-But... read more
+Cholesterol is a type of lipid—an essential element contained in all human cells.
+However, excess lipids and other fatty substances... read more

 Getting regular dental cleanings and checkups